aheidt/dtw-app/README.md

 ### Step 2
 Once all 3 files were successfully loaded, go ahead and apply the dtw algorithm.</br>
-It will take a minute to complete.</br>
+It will take a minute to complete.
+For good results, the midi and original audio should have approximately the same length (+/- 15%).</br>
-Once it is complete, plots 2, 4 and 5, which together represent the midi, will show updated data.</br>
+Once it is completed, plots 2, 4 and 5, which together represent the midi, will show updated data.</br>
 It should now be more closely aligned to plots 1 and 3, which represent the audio we want the midi to be aligned to.

 ![tab 2 of menu](./img/Tab_2.PNG)